 What Causes Bloodborne Diseases?

-Other causes include contact with mucous membranes, vaginal secretions, any body fluid that’s visibly contaminated with blood, or bodily fluids infected with bloodborne diseases.
+Other causes include contact with mucous membranes, vaginal secretions, any body fluid visibly contaminated with blood, or bodily fluids infected with bloodborne diseases.

 What’s The Most Common Exposure To Bloodborne Pathogens?

-OSHA mandates employers to offer free post-exposure assessments and follow-up appointments for at risk workers.
+OSHA mandates employers to offer free post-exposure assessments and follow-up appointments for at-risk workers.
 After an accidental touch of mucous membrane or contaminated needles, stick clean the area with water.